ben-manes/gradle-versions-plugin/README.md

 - `checkConstraints` adds the versions a `constraints` block manages to the report (see [Constraints](#constraints)).

-- The stability clause rejects a pre-release candidate unless the current version is itself a pre-release (see [Filtering unstable versions](#filtering-unstable-versions)).
-- A candidate outside a `strictly` or `reject` bound written in the build, outside a dynamic version declared on the buildscript classpath, or outside the version fixed by a consumed platform, is already left out by `rejectOutOfBoundVersions`, which is on by default (see [Respecting declared bounds](#respecting-declared-bounds)).
+Nothing else is needed.
+A pre-release candidate is withheld by `rejectPreReleaseVersions`, and a candidate outside a `strictly` or `reject` bound written in the build, outside a dynamic version declared on the buildscript classpath, or outside the version fixed by a consumed platform is left out by `rejectOutOfBoundVersions`.
+Both are on by default (see [Filtering unstable versions](#filtering-unstable-versions) and [Respecting declared bounds](#respecting-declared-bounds)).

 Each piece stands alone: drop any line whose behavior you do not want, and the rest keep working.